aws-samples/fis-template-library/postgres-rds-loadtest-failover/readme.md

 - `create-aurora-fis-experiment.sh` - Script to create and run Aurora failover experiment
 - `create-aurora-fis-loadtest-experiment.sh` - Script to create and run Aurora load test and failover experiment
 - `create-aurora-fis-concurrent-experiment.sh` - Script to create and run Aurora load test with concurrent failover
+- `run-experiment.sh` - Simplified script that creates the log group first and runs the Aurora load test with concurrent failover
+- `cleanup.sh` - Script to clean up all resources created by the experiments
 - `ssm-loadtest-shell-script.yaml` - SSM document template for load testing

 ## Troubleshooting